DawidWraga/davstack/packages/store/README.md

 ### Local State Management

 By default, stores are global and work without the need for any provider.
-However, if you require locally scoped stores, DavStack Store makes it super easy using the `LocalProvider` component.
+However, if you require locally scoped stores, Davstack Store makes it super easy using the `LocalProvider` component.

 ```tsx
 const ParentComponent = () => {